julsemaan/anyfile-notepad/README.md

 This repository hosts the code that powers https://anyfile-notepad.semaan.ca/app and is composed of 3 services:
 - First and foremost, the client code which encapsulates the application code
+- Second, a webserver that serves the client code and encapsulates the paid subscriptions logic
-- Second, an API (api.anyfile-notepad.semaan.ca) to serve the data that backs the application (syntaxes, extensions and mime types configuration)
+- Third, an API (api.anyfile-notepad.semaan.ca) to serve the data that backs the application (syntaxes, extensions and mime types configuration)
-- Third, a simple administrative interface to manage the three resources above (admin.anyfile-notepad.semaan.ca)
+- Fourth, a simple administrative interface to manage the three resources above (admin.anyfile-notepad.semaan.ca)

 ## Building the client side app